This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #TeaProudly #CollectiveBias

 And these days, there comes a point in the afternoon where I switch over to tea.
 There’s just something about tea that allows me to relax a little, snuggle under a blanket and enjoy a few minutes of quiet during the little guy’s nap-time.
 I also love a warm cup of mint tea before heading off to bed.

-Whenever I’m shopping at my local Walmart, there is always a box of two of Bigelow Tea in my cart.
+Whenever I’m shopping at the grocery, there is always a box of two of Bigelow Tea in my cart.
 I love trying out all of the different projects available, but I’m a big fan of Mint Medley, Peppermint, and Green Tea.

 And because I need a special place to set my cup of tea, I have a fun sewing tutorial to share today.
 These fabric mug rugs make the perfect coasters for your cup of hot tea plus they help show just how much you #TeaProudly!